AdaCore/spark2014/docs/ug/usage_scenarios.rst

 Manual gives some advice on how to reduce implementation defined behavior for fixed-point types.
-Use of IEEE 754 floating-point arithmetic can be enforced in GNAT by using the compilation switches "-msse2 -mfpmath=sse", as documented in section 8.3.1.6 "Floating Point Operations" of the GNAT User's Guide.
+Use of IEEE 754 floating-point arithmetic can be enforced in GNAT by using the compilation switches "-msse2 -mfpmath=sse", as documented in section 8.3.1.6 "Floating Point Operations" of the |GNAT Pro| User's Guide.

 Note that a number of restrictions can be used to prevent some features leading to implementation defined or unspecified behavior: